PuddletownDesign/Linux-Setups/README.md

 ip addr show
 ```

+use the `inet` version without the /24 or whatever number.
+Mine for example is just `192.168.1.67`

 ### Logging in via SSH

 By default debian will not allow root login (with password, which you need to set SSH public keys).